Chișinău International Airport

 On 18 January 2024, the IATA airport code KIV, derived from Kishinev (the Russian and former English name of the city), was changed to RMO (Republica Moldova, "Republic of Moldova" in Romanian).
-It is the only airport in Moldova with regular passenger flights.
+Eugen Doga is the airport's namesake.

 History

 Early years

 The first scheduled flights to Chișinău started on 24 June 1926, on the route Bucharest–Galați–Chișinău and Iași.
 The flights were operated by CFRNA, later LARES.
 A commemorative plaque, describing the first flight to Chișinău, was placed in the airport.

 The main terminal was built in the 1970s, with a capacity of 1,200,000 passengers per year.